The mainstay of EB care is daily, meticulous skin and wound care.

 Precautions: Infants and those with especially fragile skin may not be able to tolerate foams that have borders.
 In such situations, bordered foams have been reported to cause damage upon removal.
 If in doubt, soak off with water or allow to loosen by covering with Vaseline or Aquaphor.

-Here are some foam dressings MPCS can provide:
+Here are some foam dressings AHPCS can provide:

 - Allevyn (Smith & Nephew)